GericoVi/virtual_swirlgenerator/README.md

 2. Image recognition capability for receiving contour plots of tangential and radial flow angles and generating an approximation of the underlying velocity field.

+## Code architecture
+The code base follows an object oriented approach to facilitate expansion and integration into workflows.

+The main classes and their interfaces are shown in swirlgenerator-Architecture.png

 ## Theory
 Details of the implemented methods and their performance are reported within **Computational methods for generating swirling inlet boundary conditions for CFD** - G. Vidanes